ALOK8467100/flutter_by_flutter_mapp/README.md

 outline button
 Elevated button

-So we use Elevated button
+So we use Elevated button.
-inside Elevated button we have to passs two argument one is onPressed and second is child in onPressed we have to pass null function, so passing null function we only use this (){} to it.
+inside Elevated button we have to passs two argument . one is onPressed and second is child. in onPressed we have to pass null function. so passing null function we only use this (){} to it.